plumier/plumier/docs/refs/File-Upload.md

 Plumier added support for file upload using multi part form data using [busboy](https://github.com/mscdex/busboy), Saved file name randomly generated using [sortid](https://github.com/dylang/shortid).

-Plumier file upload doesn't scan through all of incoming request instead it only parse request on controller code.
+Plumier file upload doesn't scan through all of incoming request instead it only parse request on controller code make request more efficient.
+File parser directly pipe request stream into file stream which is good memory usage and overall performance.

 ## Enable The Functionality
 By default file upload is not enabled, use `FileUploadFacility` to enable it.